huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 Create Pod `myapp-pod` with below yaml file.

-Create yaml file `myapp-pod.yaml`.
+Create yaml file `myapp-pod.yaml` and add below content.
+Note: Due to the command `$(cat /var/.....` will be treated as host variable, we can not use echo to generate the file.
+It's the variabel in container itself.
 ```
 vi myapp-pod.yaml
 ```

-Add below content.
-Due to the command `$(cat /var/.....` will be treated as host variable, we can not use echo to generate the file.
-It's the variabel in container itself.
+Content
 ```
 apiVersion: v1
 kind: Pod